 - the administration and management of your membership records

 - to provide you with information and updates about E tū’s activities, campaigns, benefits, and services

 - to notify members of changes to our services and benefits

 - to determine eligibility for and administer benefits

 - to conduct elections and ballots

-- to access suitability for election to a committee, council or other body of E tū
+- to assess suitability for election to a committee, council, or other body of E tū

 - to process your membership subscription payments